 For the sake of all the members of the class, students are expected to respect themselves, their classmates, the teacher, and the facilities.

 Students must accept responsibility for themselves and their actions.
+Students are expected to be ready at the start of every class (notebooks, textbook, writing utensils, etc.) and to actively participate throughout the lesson until class is dismissed.

-A behavior score (out of 10 points) is taken every day.
-At the end of the semester the average is taken and used for the student's behavior score (10%).
+Behavior is monitored every day as per the class rules that are set out at the beginning of the academic year (see the front of your note books).
+At the end of the semester the average is taken and used for the student's behavior score (20%).
 Students earn the scores they receive.
 Additionally, all Thai students are expected to embrace the following desired characteristics:

 - Love for the country and the King, faith in religion

 - Possess discipline

+- Be self-sufficient

+- Proud to be Thai

+- Be an A.C. gentleman

 - Eager to learn

-- Be self-sufficient

 - Dedicated to work

-- Proud to be Thai

 - Have a sense of public consciousness

-- Be an AC gentleman •

 - Be honest and upright

 Attendance will be taken at the start of every class.
-Students are expected to be in class ontime, every time.
+Students are expected to be in class on-time, every time.
 Unexcused absences or tardiness will not be tolerated.
 In the case of planned absences, please notify the teacher in as far in advance as possible.
 Students are expected to catch up on all missed work outside of class time.

-Homework and classwork will be assigned often and must be submitted on or before the due date.
-Late assignments can be submitted for a maximum of 50% up until the last week of the term.
+Homework and classwork will be assigned often and must be submitted on or before the due date for a score of 20 points.
+If the work is not done for the start of class, a maximum score of 15 will be possible.
+After more than one day has lapsed, a maximum score of 10 will be available.
+Late assignments can be submitted for a maximum of 50% (10 points) up until the last week of the term.
 All late or missed assignments that are not turned in before the last week of the term will receive a zero.